awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 + `OTHER`: This includes any reason not explicitly covered by the previous codes\.

 **InitialContactId**
-If this contact is related to other contacts, this is the ID of the initial contact\.
+The identifier of the initial contact\.
 Type: String
 Length: 1\-256